+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Skirtings and facings are timber.
+Internal doors are hollow panel units and partly glazed.
+Kitchen fittings comprise wall and floor mounted units.
 Chimney breasts and fireplaces None.
 Internal decorations Visually inspected.
-Wallpaper, paint and textured plaster coatings.
+Wallpaper and paint.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter advised to be in the former garage external cupboard.
+The electricity is from the Mains Grid with the meter and fuse box located in a hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is no mains gas supply.
-The property has a private oil fuel supply with a storage tank located in the rear garden.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+There is a private oil fuel supply with modern style storage tank located in the garden.

+Water, plumbing, bathroom fittings Visual inspection of the acc

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-There is a PVC cold water storage tank within the roof void.
-The sanitary arrangements comprise a four piece white suite in the bath/shower room and two piece white suite in the ground floor cloakroom.
+Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.
+There is a PVC cold water storage tank in the roof void with adjacent fibreglass header tank.

+The sanitary arrangements comprise a three piece coloured suite in the bathroom.